moliver28/resume/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi !
-I’m a Ph.D. student in Electrical and Computer Engineering with a focus on Data Science at the University of Washington (UW), advised by <a href="https://people.ece.uw.edu/wilson/">Prof. Denise Wilson</a>.
-I am an interdisciplinary <a href = "https://catalyst.harvard.edu/community-engagement/mmr/">mixed-methods</a> researcher bridging the disciplines of engineering design, innovation studies and business by using methodologies from data science and human-centered design.
+I’m a Ph.D. candidate in Electrical and Computer Engineering with a focus on Data Science at the University of Washington (UW).
+I am a <a href = "https://catalyst.harvard.edu/community-engagement/mmr/">mixed-methods</a> researcher whose research focuses on one key question:

-My dissertation broadly focuses on exploring how various public and private stakeholders collaborate to create flourishing and equitable innovation ecosystems.
-One aspect of my research explores this collaboration in the context of industry-supported engineering design education.
-Another aspect of my work explores how exiting digital tools and metrics support stakeholder interactions, information needs and practices in an innovation ecosystem.

-In the vein of "learning by doing", I have complemented my research experience by being actively involved in the University of Washington innovation ecosystem.
-I am currently pursuing the <a href="https://foster.uw.edu/centers/buerk-ctr-entrepreneurship/entrepreneurship-certificate/)">Technology Entrepreneurship Certificate </a> at UW's Buerk Center for Entrepreneurship.
-My team was a finalist in the 2022 <a href = "https://foster.uw.edu/centers/buerk-ctr-entrepreneurship/entrepreneurship-competitions/uw-health-innovation-challenge/">Hollomon Health Innovation Challenge</a>.
-Additionally, I was the  <a href = "https://blog.foster.uw.edu/2022-commercialization-fellowship/?utm_source=rss&utm_medium=rss&utm_campaign=2022-commercialization-fellowship"> ITHS/WRF 2022 Summer Commercialization Fellow</a>
+How do people, organizations and regions innovate?

+<b>I am currently looking for industry positions.</b>

+My research focuses on exploring how universities collaborate with industry to further education and entrepreneurship.
+I primarily use mixed-methods research approaches, which means I integrate quantitative statistical analysis with exploratory research methods such as interviewing, surveys and document analysis to answer research question.

+In addition to research, I also have experience performing due diligence on investment opportunities under consideration by <a href = "https://www.packvc.com">Pack Ventures</a>.
+This includes evaluating market potential, scientific novelty and competitive landscape of STEM innovations.

+My prior technical background includes embedded systems engineering, control theory and machine learning.